-Health Education Program
+Section 13 Health Education Program

-The Alliance offers a large variety of culturally and linguistically appropriate health education programs to all Alliance members at no charge.
-The following is a brief description of the health education benefits and programs offered by the Alliance.
-Please visit the Alliance Health Education and Disease Management Program page of the Alliance provider website for important information, including required program components, program eligibility, and member incentives information.
+The Alliance offers a variety of culturally and linguistically appropriate wellness and prevention programs to Alliance members at no charge.
+Please visit the Alliance Health Education and Disease Management Program page of the Alliance provider website for information.
 Providers and members may also call the Alliance Health Education Line at 800-700-3874, ext.5580 for more information.